avidalh/udacity-fsnd-p2/README.md

 * draw: 1 point  (1x)
 * lose: 0 points (0x)
 * OMW: 1/2 point (0.5x)
+You can change these values in `tournament.sql` at the variables declaration.

-All tests in `tournament_test.py` passed and the function `testPairingsAdvanced()` has been added in order to recreate full tournaments setting a random result to every match (winner1, winner2 or draw with 1/3 probability for each result) Sometimes many matches draws and so tied rankings may appear even using the OMW system...
+All tests in `tournament_test.py` passed and the function `testPairingsAdvanced()` has been added in order to recreate full tournaments, setting a random result to every match (winner1, winner2 or draw with 1/3 probability for each result).
+Sometimes many matches draws and tied rankings may appear even using the OMW system!
+Anyway random means random... ;-)

 Function `testPairingsAdvanced(debug_level)` in `tournament_test.py` has three possible debugging levels: